-Constitution.
+Motion carried that the latter parts of Section (C) and (E) on page 13 he stricken out from the Manifesto.

+Recommendation that the delegates to the National Com-

+vention use their own discretion on matters they are not in-structed in, always preserving the Left Wing principles.
 Concurred in.
-Motion carried that the latter parts of Section (C) and (E) on page 13 be stricken out from the Manifesto.

-Recommendation that the delegates to the National Convention use their own discretion on matters they are not instructed in, always preserving the Left Wing principles.